 The Reading Tag

-I saw the reading tag on Karen’s blog and couldn’t resist answering the questions myself.
+I saw this reading tag on Karen’s blog, ‘Imaginary Karen’, and couldn’t resist answering the questions myself.
 I love reading so this tag really appealed to me.
 It’s also my first tag!

 The Reading Tag